lewisca/procurement-analyzer/README.md

 ## About

-Built by [Chris Lewis](https://github.com/lewisca).
-Background in procurement / IT leadership; this is the tool I wished existed when evaluating agentic AI vendors for real procurement decisions.
+Built by [Chris Lewis](https://github.com/lewisca.
+Product leader (healthcare & fintech) who built the buyer-side evaluation tool

-The rubric is derived from a published agentic-AI evaluation framework;
+I wished existed when assessing agentic-AI vendors.

-the analyzer was built to make that framework executable against any vendor's public docs.
+The rubric is derived from a published agentic-AI evaluation framework; the analyzer makes that framework executable against any vendor's public docs.